What is a Panel Interview?

 Don’t forget to ask questions.
 Your questions indicate your level of interest in the job.
 If you’re too general with your questions or have none to ask at all, you risk coming across as disengaged, which makes them think you don’t really want the job.
 And when it is time to ask a question, direct it to a particular interviewer.
 If others chime in on the answer, make eye contact with each in turn.

-Perhaps the biggest pitfall of all during panel interviews is the temptation to play to one-panel members.
+Perhaps the biggest pitfall of all during panel interviews is the temptation to play to only one panel member.
 Sometimes, it’s the quiet panel members — the ones who are silently watching and taking notes — that have the most hiring influence.

 Make a point of preparing questions for and asking questions of all the members of the interview panel if you’re privy to who they are ahead of time.
 This helps you engage them all and gives you another opportunity to make eye contact in an effort to win them over.